Welcome back for another installment of our Miami Hurricanes Class Breakdown.

 I get that other teams are trying to use a variety of tactics, including recruiting him on offense, to get Richards on their team, but as of now, it would be a shock if he ended up anywhere other than Miami.

 Ft.
-Lauderdale (FL) University School 4-star Josh Sanguinetti was once the leading target at Safety, but has slipped down the list recently.
-Whether that’s due to his slow process, or low athletic testing numbers, or just a change or heart is up for debate.
+Lauderdale (FL) University School 4-star Josh Sanguinetti is all but off the list for Miami.
+I imagine this will possibly be the last time he’s listed here.
 A tall and lean 6’2” 165lbs, Sanguinetti had been focused on Miami and Stanford throughout the majority of this cycle.
-New teams, schools like Michigan, Nebraska, LSU and Ole Miss, are now entering the picture.
+New teams, schools like Michigan, Nebraska, LSU and Ole Miss, are now entering the picture while the Canes and Cardinal have cooled their interest significantly.
 With several players now ahead of him on the board, it seems like Sanguinetti may have missed his chance to be in this class for Miami.

 St. Augustine (FL) Pedro Melendez 3-star Kenny Logan is another option at S. He’s 6’1” 183lbs, so he fits the mold of what Miami looks for physically at this position.
 There was a rumor that Logan tried to commit earlier this spring, but Miami wasn’t ready to accept that commitment.